lovell/rampart/README.md

     --port       TCP port for this service to listen on [default: 8080]

+    --metrics    TCP port on which to start HTTP service providing internal metrics as JSON

 ## Protection

 * Avoids the thundering herd problem with a "[dogpile](https://bitbucket.org/zzzeek/dogpile.core)" lock